friends-of-presta/security-advisories/_posts/2023-11-07-orderduplicate.md

 severity: "medium (7.5), GDPR violation"
 ---

-In the module "Order Duplicator – Clone and Delete Existing Order" (orderduplicate) in version <= 1.1.7 from Silbersaiten for PrestaShop, a guest can download personal informations without restriction.
+In the module "Order Duplicator – Clone and Delete Existing Order" (orderduplicate) in versions up to 1.1.7 from Silbersaiten for PrestaShop, a guest can download personal informations without restriction.

 ## Summary